 1975 born in Galicia, lives and works in Madrid, Spain.

-Studies in Computer Science and Programming at Massachusetts Institute of Technology [MIT], Postgraduate studies in Computer Graphics from the Universidad Rey Juan Carlos , Master degree in Digital Modelling and Rendering from Aula Tematica , and D.I. degree in Engineering from the Universidad Politecnica de Madrid , currently developing a PhD Thesis about digital matte painting.
+PhD in Information and Communication Technology, studies in Computer Science and Programming at Massachusetts Institute of Technology [MIT], Postgraduate studies in Computer Graphics , Master degree in Digital Modelling and Rendering , and D.I. degree in Engineering .

 After graduating in engineering, started a career in visual arts as commercial designer for high-end advertising agencies and magazines like BBDO, Leo Burnett or El Mundo magazine, winning several awards and recognitions as visual artist.
-Lecturer and author of a book and papers about the role of computers in the production of contemporary art today, his artworks has been exhibited in galleries across the world including New York, Hong Kong, Madrid and London.
+Fine Arts University professor and author of several papers about the role of computers in the production of contemporary art today, his artworks has been exhibited in galleries across the world including New York, Los Angeles, Hong Kong, London, Athens and Cardiff.

 The magnetism of these images refute the stigma of artificial and soulless that is usually associated to computer art.
 The meticulous elaboration behind each image becomes transparent, the technology finally disappears, and the images leave us alone in front of an emotional observation.